sushiGyuuuuu/Pawgram-The-Virtual-Pet-Simulator/README.md

 <h3> 𓇼 ⋆.˚ 𓆉 𓆝 𓆡⋆.˚ 𓇼 ACKNOWLEDGMENT 𓇼 ⋆.˚ 𓆉 𓆝 𓆡⋆.˚ 𓇼 </h3>
 <p>
-  The <strong>Pawkeepers</strong> would like to express their deepest gratitude for the successful completion of this final project.
+  The <strong><i>Pawkeepers</i></strong> would like to express their deepest gratitude for the successful completion of this final project.
 We are thankful for the effort, teamwork, and dedication we poured into developing Pawgram.

-We extend our appreciation to our instructor, <strong>Ma'am Fatima Agdon</strong>, for her guidance and for teaching us the concepts that made this project possible.
+We extend our appreciation to our instructor, <strong><i>Ma'am Fatima Agdon</i></strong>, for her guidance and for teaching us the concepts that made this project possible.

-Lastly, we thank <strong>Biskit, Chocolate, and Dixie</strong>, our beloved pets, for inspiring us and reminding us how meaningful real-lide pet care and companion can be.🎀
+Lastly, we thank <strong><i>Biskit, Chocolate, and Dixie</strong></i>, our beloved pets, for inspiring us and reminding us how meaningful real-lide pet care and companion can be.🎀
 </p>
 </div>